-The Downtown Food Truck Pilot Program was proposed in response to feedback received from the 2016 Downtown Survey, Refresh Downtown consultations, CR Live Streets events, and the Youth Action Committee, which indicated a strong public demand for food trucks in the downtown.
+The Downtown Food Truck Pilot Program is being proposed in response to feedback received from the 2016 Downtown Survey, Refresh Downtown consultations, CR Live Streets events, and the Youth Action Committee, which indicate a strong public demand for food trucks in the downtown.

-How will food trucks be regulated?
+How would food trucks be regulated?

-Food trucks participating in the pilot program will be regulated through a business licence, which may include operational conditions as well as the pilot program restrictions.
-Some of these restrictions include a designated boundary for food truck operations downtown (Figure 1), up to four hours parking in one location, and a minimum 30 metre distance requirement between food trucks and restaurant entrances.
+Food trucks participating in the pilot program would be regulated through a business licence, as well as operational conditions approved by City Council.
+Some of these conditions include a designated boundary for food truck operations downtown (Figure 1), up to four hours parking in one location, and a minimum 30 metre distance requirement between food trucks and restaurant entrances.
 Further details regarding operational conditions can be found on page 3.

-To obtain more information about the food truck regulations, please contact the Long Range Planning and Sustainability Department by phone at 250-286-5727, or by email at foodtrucks@campbellriver.ca
+To obtain more information about proposed food truck regulations, please contact the Long Range Planning and Sustainability Department by phone at 250-286-5727, or by email at foodtrucks@campbellriver.ca